TheLickIn13Keys/TheLickIn13Keys/README.md

 <h2 align="center">Hi 👋!
-My name is Bardia. <br><br>I'm a Developer, Homelabber, and Jazz Guitarist from the Bay Area, currently studying at the University of California, Davis.</h2>
+My name is Bardia. <br><br>I'm a Developer, Homelabber, and Jazz Guitarist from the Bay Area, currently interning at Apple and studying at the University of California, Davis.</h2>

 ###